foreverphoenix/the-phoenix-flavour/content/skyrim-se/sss/builds/dunmer-monk.md

 * **Fortify Power Attacks:** *You deal 25% more damage with power attacks.*
 * **Resist Magic:** *Your Magic Resistance is increased by 25%.*
-* **Fortify Armor Rating:** *Your Armor Rating is increased by 100.*
+* **Reflect Damage:** *You reflect 50% of incoming melee damage back at your attacker.*

 One of two slots you get for improving your power attacks.
-When you're not doing that, use it to bolster your defenses.
+When you're not doing that, use it to bolster your defenses or, again, go for a retribution build.

 #### Gloves